Paryaya

 Paryaya is a religious ritual which takes place every alternate year in Sri Krishna Matha (Krishna Temple) of Udupi.
 The puja and administration of Krishna Matha is distributed among the Swamijis (seer or monk or pontiff) of Ashta Matha's established by Dvaita philosopher Sri Madhvacharya.
 Each swamiji of every matha gets chance to perform puja to Udupi Sri Krishna by rotation for a period of two years.

 During paryaya, the puja and administration of Krishna Matha is handed over from Swamiji of one of Ashta Matha to the Swamiji of another Ashta Matha.
 It takes place every two years in even numbered years of Gregorian calendar.
 On 18 January 2014, the puja and administration was handed over to Kaniyoor Mutt's Vidhyavallabhatirtha Swamiji from Sodhe Mutt's Vishwavallabhatirtha Swamiji.

 The paryaya takes place in the early hours of 18 January of even numbered year of Gregorian calendar at Udupi.
 The preparations starts from the previous year itself.
 The ascending Swamiji of Sarvajna peeta goes to a place called Dandathirtha near Kaup south of Udupi town and takes dip at holy pond and does puja as per Madhwa traditions.
 The ascending Swamiji taking over pooja of Lord krishna enters Udupi city at around 2.30 A.M. morning.
 A procession is taken from Jodukatte (Near old Taluk office) of Udupi town, where ascending Swamiji and other Swamijis are carried in palanquin along with cultural shows and plays.
-Previously, the procession started from Kinnimulki which was considered as southern most tip of Udupi town then or entry point to Udupi town from South side.
+Previously, the procession started from Kinnimulki which was considered as southernmost tip of Udupi town then or entry point to Udupi town from South side.
 The Swamiji then enters Krishna Matha accompanied by outgoing Swamiji, where the reins of Krishna Matha are handed over formally.
 The hand over ceremony is held at Sarvajna peetha inside Krishna Matha.
 At this ceremony the descending Swamiji hands over articles like the Akshaya Patra, Sattuga and the shrine keys to ascending Swamiji.
 A formal durbar takes place in the Rajangana.
 There are many rituals which are followed as it was seven hundred years ago.
 A public ceremony is held at Rajagana within the premises of the Krishna Matha for benefit of general public.